reeseovine/android-messages/README.md

 ## To do

-* Tray icon with dot for notification.
+* Tray icon notification dot
-* Test on each platform.
+* Test on each platform
-* Ensure updater works.
+* Ensure updater works

 ### Long-term